claborne/adif-processing/README.md

   I like putting the output file in a place that is easy for aclog.
   Putting a -f anywhere will assume defaults for all following parameters

+Associated .exe file is included.
-# If you'd like a compiled version or customization of this, just message N1CLC directly (https://www.qrz.com/db/N1CLC)
+# If you'd like a customization of this, just message N1CLC directly (https://www.qrz.com/db/N1CLC)